 Selfie As A Promotion

-In a world where attention seems difficult to gain, selfie provides the perfect method for people, and brands to be seen and recognized.
+In a world where attention seems difficult to gain, a selfie provides the perfect method for people, and brands to be seen and recognized.
 Digital marketing relies on this strategy to engage more people and encourage them to get the product or service.
 What companies usually do is create a contest through any social media platform then ask people to take a selfie with the product.
 The winners will then be announced via the company’s page or website.
 This is a good strategy because people will be obliged to visit the page or website regularly for updates.

 “Social media is inherently self-promotional, so these types of campaigns capitalize on the instinct to self-brand and share,” says Sue Reynolds, a social media expert.